surajmandalcell/gtk-theming-guide/README.md

 This documentation includes all the help you need to kick start a gtk theme from scratch or modify a pre-existing gtk theme to make it better

-This documantation is located at http://gtkthemingguide.ml
+This documentation is located at http://gtkthemingguide.ml

 For full list of credits see [credits.md](credits.md) in the repo